-So-called IMSI-Catchers and StingRays act as false mobile towers that sit between mobile devices such as smartphones and real towers by mobile providers.
+So-called IMSI-Catchers and StingRays act as false mobile towers that sit between mobile devices such as smartphones and real towers maintained by mobile providers or other legitimate companies.

-These fake towers can intercept mobile phone traffic and track movement of the individuals carrying the phone, and even manipulate the device remotely.
+These fake towers can intercept mobile phone traffic and track movement of individuals carrying phones and even manipulate the device remotely.

 SnoopSnitch is a brand new application for Android devices that provides phone owners with information about potential threats in their vicinity.